AdobeDocs/experience-manager-learn.en/help/sites/developing/component-icons-technical-video-develop.md

 snippet: y
 ---

-# Customizing Component Icons in AEM Sites {#developing-component-icons-in-aem-sites}
+# Customizing Component Icons {#developing-component-icons-in-aem-sites}

 Component Icons allow authors to quickly identify a component with icons or meaningful abbreviations.
 Authors can now find locate the Components required to build out their Web experiences faster than ever.